 Policies and Procedures

-Supply chain parties can breach CoR obligations in many ways.
-Some examples include:
+Supply chain parties can breach Chain of Responsibility obligations in many ways, including:

-- and entering terms in contracts and arrangements that encourage, reward or give incentives to the driver or other parties in the supply chain to breach the law
+- Entering terms in contracts and arrangements that encourage, reward or give incentives to the driver or other parties in the supply chain to breach the law.

-WHS obligations can also be breached in many ways.
-Some examples include:
+Workplace health and safety obligations can also be breached in many ways, including:

-- failing to provide tools equipment and education to minimise manual handing injuries and working at heights
+- Failing to provide tools equipment and education to minimise manual handing injuries.

-- failing to provide emergency plans at workplaces and failure to provide instructions and training for workers on how to do their work safely
+- Failure to provide instructions and training for workers on how to do their work safely.